Starting a centre-based ECE service

 - where children bring a lunchbox

-To find out if the type of food provision you intend to offer at your ECE centre or kōhanga reo is subject to National Programme 2, you can use the MPI Where do I fit tool.
+To find out if the type of food provision you intend to offer at your ECE centre or kōhanga reo is subject to National Programme 2, you can use the MPI Food Safety Rules tool(external link).

 If your ECE service is exempt from National Programme 2, you still need to ensure that any food at the service is safe and suitable.
-MPI have resources available on food safety.
+MPI have resources available on food safety(external link).

 If your ECE centre or kōhanga reo is subject to National Programme 2, you must register with your local Council.
 You need to register once you have received your Probationary licence.